vmanidev/react-hooks/react-countdown/README.md

+# Countdown Program: Demonstrating useEffect

+This Countdown program demonstrates the usage of **useEffect** in React.
+It shows how useEffect is used to run a side effect, such as a timer (setInterval).
+When the countdown reaches zero, useEffect performs cleanup with clearInterval and displays a message indicating that it has finished running.

+# Install and Configuration

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.